brandoshmando/devour-example-app/README.md

 `kafka-topics.sh --create --zookeeper $ZOOKEEPER --replication-factor 1 --partitions 1 --topic test`

 Finally, we can fire up the producer and consumer.
-Make sure that you are in the root folder of `devour-example-app` in both of the previously opened tabs.
+Make sure that you are in the root folder of `devour-sample-app` in both of the previously opened tabs.

 In one of the tabs, fire up the producer with: